jotd666/amidar500/README.md

 - P doesn't work for pause
 - paused: music continues but no loop
-- temp to painted: if no validation, no paint of the zone
 - sometimes no bonus level
 - no animation when falling after normal music resumes